bitzspider/LAIRA/README.md

    - Enter your research query into the interface.
    - LAIRA will process your query, perform web searches, and generate a comprehensive report.

-6. **Troubleshooting**
-   - **Virtual Environment:** Ensure it’s activated before installing dependencies.
-   - **Dependencies:** Verify that all packages from `requirements.txt` are installed correctly.
-   - **Web Interface Issues:** If the interface doesn’t load, check that port 7860 is available or update your configuration as needed.

-7. **Contributing (Optional)**
-   If you wish to contribute, open an issue or submit a pull request with your improvements or bug fixes.
-Follow the established coding style and include tests where applicable.